-WARNING Danger of burns from hot component parts in the engine compartment
+▲ WARNING Risk of burns from hot component parts in the engine compartment

-Certain component parts in the engine compartment may be very hot, e.g. the engine, the radiator and parts of the exhaust system.
+Certain components in the engine compartment can be very hot, e.g. the engine, the radiator and parts of the exhaust system.

-Let the engine cool down and only touch the component parts described below:
+Allow the engine to cool down and only touch component parts described in the following.